-- This medicine may raise the chance of heart and blood vessel side effects like heart attack and stroke.
-If these happen, they can be deadly.
-The risk of these side effects may be greater if you have heart disease or risks for heart disease.
-However, the risk may also be raised in people who do not have heart disease or risks for heart disease.
-The risk of these health problems can happen as soon as the first weeks of using ibuprofen and famotidine and may be greater with higher doses or with long-term use.
+- This medicine may raise the risk of heart and blood vessel problems like heart attack and stroke.
+These effects can be deadly.
+The risk may be greater if you have heart disease or risks for heart disease.
+However, it can also be raised even if you do not have heart disease or risks for heart disease.
+The risk can happen within the first weeks of using ibuprofen and famotidine and may be greater with higher doses or long-term use.
 Do not use ibuprofen and famotidine right before or after bypass heart surgery.

 Uses of Ibuprofen and Famotidine:

 - It is used to treat arthritis.
 The famotidine may help to lower the risk of ulcers from NSAID use.

 What do I need to tell my doctor BEFORE I take Ibuprofen and Famotidine?

 - If you have an allergy to ibuprofen, famotidine, aspirin, NSAIDs, or any other part of ibuprofen and famotidine.

 - If you are allergic to any drugs like this one, any other drugs, foods, or other substances.
 Tell your doctor about the allergy and what signs you had, like rash; hives; itching; shortness of breath; wheezing; cough; swelling of face, lips, tongue, or throat; or any other signs.

 - If you have ever had asthma caused by a salicylate drug like aspirin or a drug like this one like NSAIDs.

 - If you have any of these health problems: GI (gastrointestinal) bleeding or kidney problems.